kongou-ae/blog/content/archives/2019-01-16-collecting-the-disk-status-of-azurestack-by-powershell-en.md

 ## Closing thoughts

-I believe that "Get-AzureVolume" and "Get-AzsDrive" will make the oppotunity to use Privilaged Endpoint more rare.
-I hope that  Azure Stack Operator can operate every general tasks by API not Privileged Endpoint.
+I believe that "Get-AzureVolume" and "Get-AzsDrive" will make the opportunity to use Privileged Endpoint more rarer.
+I hope that  Azure Stack Operator can operate every general task by API not Privileged Endpoint.

 I believe that Azure Stack should obtain a capability to perform every general operation by API.
 Because operation by API provides Azure Stack Operator with the following convenience.